 When managing a team, one question you ask yourself is, Are my teams actually performing, or just staying busy?
-This is one of the most misunderstood problems in modern workforce management, and it sits right at the heart of operational efficiency.

 This article breaks down what operational efficiency really means at the team level, how to tell the difference between activity and actual output, and what it takes to measure performance across multiple teams